-Residents are encouraged to participate in evaluating these pilot projects by joining the discussion at LetsTalkColwood.ca.
+Residents were encouraged to participate in evaluating these pilot projects by joining the discussion at LetsTalkColwood.ca.

-We look forward to hearing about the impact these temporary measures have on each neighbourhood.
-The input provided will be critical in helping Council determine whether a permanent solution is needed and what steps will be taken next.
+We are grateful to residents for sharing their views about the impact these temporary measures have on each neighbourhood.
+The input provided will be critical in helping Council determine what steps will be taken in these and other areas.